-Jay Nugent is a Senior Managing Director with Newmark Knight Frank’s office in Newport Beach, California, where he specializes in representing Landlords and Tenants in Orange County.
+Jay Nugent is a Senior Managing Director with Newmark’s office in Newport Beach, California, where he specializes in representing Landlords and Tenants in Orange County.
 Over the course of his 20-year career, Mr. Nugent has represented many of the country’s largest institutional owners of real estate exclusively with their lease negotiations and dispositions.
 His experience includes new lease negotiations and renewals, build-to-suit developments, property dispositions and property valuation consulting.

-Mr. Nugent joined Newmark Knight Frank in 2017 from the JLL agency practice in Orange County, which he oversaw and opened in late 2010.
+Mr. Nugent joined Newmark in 2017 from the JLL agency practice in Orange County, which he oversaw and opened in late 2010.
 During his tenure at JLL, the practice grew throughout the region into one of Orange County’s largest and most accomplished commercial real estate teams.
-Since moving to NKF this team now includes nine full-time employees dedicated to advising their institutional clients on their office portfolios.
+Since moving to Newmark this team now includes nine full-time employees dedicated to advising their institutional clients on their office portfolios.

 Mr. Nugent has executed more than 10 million square feet of leases and sales on behalf of Landlords and Tenants over the course of his career, with a total transaction volume of more than $1 billion.
-He has consistently been recognized as one of CoStar’s National Top Power Brokers, as well as a regular Top Producer within NKF.
+He has consistently been recognized as one of CoStar’s National Top Power Brokers, as well as a regular Top Producer within Newmark.
 He has been invited to speak at the USC School of Real Estate on office development trends and is frequently a panelist at industry events discussing market dynamics.